l-vamsi-krishna/todo/README.md

 ```
 python flaskTodo/app.py
 ```
+# Contributions
+I would be very happy for any contribution.

 # Next Steps
 1. Currently Flask GUI just retrieves the data, need to provide option to update/delete the data.